 - Movement of your arms will be less compared to the running.

-Running and Jogging both are cardio or aerobic exercises but they have different pace, execution and purpose.
+Running and Jogging are both cardio or aerobic exercises but have different paces, execution, and purpose.

-Here we’ll take a look at some important points that help you understand the difference between them.
+Here we’ll take a look at some essential points that help you understand the difference between them.

 1. Use of Fat and Carbohydrate

 Running requires more energy and carbohydrates thanJoggingg.
 It is because when you run, your body uses more carbohydrates compared to the theJoggingg.

 Carbohydrates are stored in the body as glycogen, which is used as fuel during the run.
 So if you want to run longer, then you need to consume more carbs.

 Carbohydrates are the primary fuel source during the run, while fats work as the primary fuel source in jogging.

 The primary purpose of Jogging is to build stamina and endurance.
 On the other hand, running increases speed along with improving energy and metabolism.

 3. Calories Burn